plone/plone.restapi/docs/source/endpoints/translations.md

 This service can be used with the {doc}`expansion` mechanism which allows getting additional information about a content item in one query, avoiding additional requests.

-As soon as plone.app.multilingual is installed, a content item is translatable.
+Translation information can be provided by the API expansion for translatable content items.
-Which means it provides the ITranslatable interface.
+A content type is translatable if it has the plone.translatable behavior enabled. plone.app.multilingual enables this behavior for all content types at the time that it is installed.
-Therefore the content information provided by the content endpoint is expandable to translations.
+For other content types added later it would be necessary to enable the behavior for them also.

 If a simple `GET` request is done on the content item, a new entry will be shown on the `@components` entry, with the URL of the `@translations` endpoint: